What is rhabdomyosarcoma?

 Types of rhabdomyosarcoma

-There are 2 main types of rhabdomyosarcomas, along with some less common types.
+There are 2 main types of RMS, along with some less common types.

-Embryonal rhabdomyosarcoma (ERMS) is the most common type of rhabdomyosarcoma.
-It usually affects infants and young children.
+Embryonal rhabdomyosarcoma (ERMS) is the most common type.
+It usually affects children in their first 5 years of life.
 The cells of ERMS look like the developing muscle cells of a 6- to 8-week-old embryo.
 ERMS tends to occur in the head and neck area, bladder, vagina, or in or around the prostate and testicles.

-Alveolar rhabdomyosarcoma (ARMS) typically affects older children or teens and occurs more often in large muscles of the trunk, arms, and legs.
+Alveolar rhabdomyosarcoma (ARMS) typically affects all age groups equally, but it is the type most often seen in older children and teens.
+This type of rhabdomyosarcoma most often occurs in large muscles of the trunk, arms, and legs.
 ARMS cells look like the normal muscle cells seen in a 10-week-old fetus.
 ARMS tends to grow faster than ERMS and usually requires more intensive treatment.

 Anaplastic rhabdomyosarcoma and undifferentiated sarcoma